 “My best friend’s on the Iowa State team.
 He was high school captain last year.
-We had a fight the first day we met and were best friends ever after.
+We had a fight the first day we met and are best friends ever since.
 I was even milkin’ cows at his family farm every mornin’ and night.”

 “Ew.
 Cow manure.”